diegosz/linux_pop_os_mean_setup/2_install_with_btrfs.md

 sed -i 's!^cryptswap!# &!' /etc/crypttab
 ```

-6. We found the swapfile offset following some steps from
+6. **IF BARE METAL**: We found the swapfile offset following some steps from
    manjaro_howto-enable-and-configure-hibernation-with-btrfs:

 ```sh